agrc/deq-tanks-skid/README.md

 ## Publishing AGOL Items

 There is a `skid.publish` method in main that can be used to publish the items for the first time.
 Note that this method requires `arcpy`.

+## Attribution

+This project was developed with the assistance of [GitHub Copilot](https://github.com/features/copilot).